 Employees have many rights and responsibilities that are enforceable by law.
 Employee rights protect workers from hazardous workplace conditions, employer discrimination and other circumstances that threaten an employee’s safety and well-being.
 When it comes to the rights of an employee in the workplace, there are a number of laws to protect employees against mistreatment.

 Employees have the right to demand a level of safety at work.
-For instance, working at a factory could present a number of health and safety hazards.
+For instance, working in a factory could present a number of health and safety hazards.
 If you are ever injured on the job, you should be eligible for medical treatment and compensation through worker’s compensation programs.
-When you return to work, your employer is required to retain your former job, or to provide you with a new job that matches the pay and benefits you had before your injury.
+When you return to work, your employer is required to retain your former job or to provide you with a new job that matches the pay and benefits you had before your injury.
 Don’t wait to report an injury, as that always makes matters worse.

 Rights to Equal Employment Opportunity And No Discrimination

 When it comes to rights in the workplace, the right of the employees to enjoy a workplace free from discrimination is a broad subject that is protected by several laws.
 While discrimination still runs rampant in our society, these measures attempt to level the playing field in the workplace.

 Employees have the right to request protection from their employer in the event they feel threatened by a superior, co-worker or client.
 They also have the right to equal opportunity of workplace benefits, promotions, fair wages and fair treatment without regard to race, gender, sexual orientation, disability or other characteristic protected by law.